-The Commission believes that councillors have three broad aspects to their role.
+6. The Commission believes that councillors have three broad aspects to their role.
 These are categorised as: Strategic Leadership, Accountability (Scrutiny, Regulation and Partnerships), and Community Leadership.
-Commentary of these various facets are set out within this submission.
+Submissions should address each of these in turn and provide supporting evidence.
+Prompts in the boxes below should help shape responses.